Anterior cruciate ligament (ACL) injury – Should I have surgery or not?

-If you’ve injured your Anterior Cruciate Ligament (ACL), someone may have told you that you’ll likely need surgery to fix it.
+If you’ve injured your anterior cruciate ligament (ACL), someone may have told you that you’ll likely need surgery to fix it.
 Or someone else may have told you that you don’t need surgery to fix it.
 Or you might not want surgery.
 In fact, being told different things by different people is one of the things that leads many to search for answers on Dr. Google.

-Luckily for us mere mortals, a group of sixty-six world leading medical experts on ACL injuries, from eighteen different countries, have formed a working group named ‘Panther’ in order to provide a world-wide consensus on the current optimum management of ACL injury, based on the most recent research evidence and their expert opinion.
-The latest consensus from the ‘Panther’ group was published in July 2020 in the British Journal of Sports Medicine and gives some good advice on when surgery for an ACL injury is or isn’t a good idea.
+The latest consensus from the ‘Panther’ group was published in July 2020 in the British Journal of Sports Medicine and provides some good advice on when surgery for an ACL injury is or isn’t a good idea.
 I have attempted to summarise some of this in normal language for normal people below.

 Quick recap: What does the ACL do?

-The ACL is one of the ligaments that attaches your femur (thigh bone) to your tibia (shin bone) at your knee.
 Its job is to keep the knee stable, limiting how much the tibia glides forward on the femur as you move your knee.
 It also helps to control rotation.
 Injuring it can sometimes cause the knee to give way, particularly when pivoting on it or turning quickly.

 The ACL is usually injured by a non-contact twist of the knee.
 The most common description we physios hear is “my foot was stuck on the ground, I twisted, my knee went inwards and I felt (or heard) a sudden ‘pop’, I couldn’t continue.
 The knee swelled up massive within hours and now it doesn’t feel right.”

-Only an MRI scan can definitively diagnose or disprove an ACL tear.
-I have seen many cases where patients have been told that they ‘definitely haven’t torn their ACL’ in A&E, only to find out later on an MRI that actually they had.
-Likewise, occasionally a knee injury can sometimes have all the hallmarks of an ACL tear, but it will turn out to be something else, like a tibial plateau injury.
 That said, if you fall into the category of somebody who would do well without surgery, then an MRI scan might not change how you manage the injury.
-In this case, it wouldn’t matter whether the ACL was officially torn or not, because your life would be fine anyway, just like all the people who injured their ACLs unwittingly in the past, were never diagnosed and are now none-the-wiser.
+In this case, it wouldn’t matter whether the ACL was officially torn or not, because your life would be fine anyway, just like all the people who injured their ACLs unwittingly in the past, were never diagnosed, and are now none-the-wiser.

 Anyway, back to the topic.
 Should you have surgery or not?
 Here’s a summary.